 How should we approach our parrots?

-With a shy or frightened bird simply looking at it sideways is less threatening.
+With a shy or frightened bird, simply looking at them sideways is less threatening.

 One long term parrot expert has told me that winking works well.
 I haven’t tried it yet, you may like to try it.